|March 30, 2017: The first and cheapest round of 2018 Registration has...|

 3.3.3.Time penalties associated with the failure to reach each control point.

-3.5.The scoring card needs to be turned to a designated ORG team member within 15 minutes of reaching the finish of the stage.
+3.4.The scoring card needs to be turned to a designated ORG team member.

 4.Technical and medical assistance